astrcrai/prospero-docs/docs/source/scheduler.rst

     #SBATCH --ntasks=128
     #SBATCH --ncpus-per-task=1

-which will allow Slurm to allocate the job to either two Prospero-I nodes, or a single Prospero-II node.
+which will enable Slurm to allocate the job the 128 cores it requests by allocating either two Prospero-I nodes, or a single Prospero-II node.